ShouryaTyagi042/ShouryaTyagi042/README.md

 👋 Hi, I’m Shourya Tyagi
 ---
 Hello everyone, I am a student currently pursuing my BTech from NIT Kurukshetra.
 I love to do programming and to create projects.
-Currently learning Android Developlment.
+Currently learning JavaScript.

 Connect with me
 ---